deatondg/tee.swift/README.md

 By default, `tee` will _not_ close `FileHandle`s on EOF, so you must override this property if you would like different behavior.
 This is so that it is easy to work with `FileHandle.standardInput`/`.standardOutput`/`.standardError`, which should not be closed.

 ```swift
 extension Pipe: Teeable
 ```
 `Pipe` essentially already conforms to `Teeable`.
 By default, `tee` will close `Pipe`s on EOF for writing but _not_ for reading, so you must override this property if you would like different behavior.
-This is so that it is easy to integrate `tee` into existing workflows around `Process`.
+This is so that it is easy to integrate `tee` into existing workflows involving `Process`.
-As far as I know, there is no way to create a `Pipe` which does not own its reading handle, so you should not modify `closeFileHandleForReadingOnEOF`.
+As far as I know, there is no way to create a `Pipe` which does not own its reading handle, so you should not overwrite `teeShouldCloseForReadingOnEOF`.

 ```swift
 extension TeeReadable {